deephdc/deep-docs/source/user/overview/api.rst

 .. _api-methods_get-train-args:

-.. py:function:: get_train_args(self, *args)
+.. py:function:: get_train_args(*args)

-    Function to expose to the API what are the typical parameters needed to ru the training.
+    Function to expose to the API what are the typical parameters needed to run the training.

     :return: a dict of dicts with the following structure to feed the DEEPaaS API parser: